-Signature: /s/ Zhan Wang
+Signature: /s/ Zhan Wang Title: Legal represent

-Legal representative (with the company seal of Beijing Perusal Technology Co., Title:
+itle: Legal representative (with the company seal of

-Ltd.)
+Beijing Perusal Technology Co., Ltd.)

 Appendix II

 Resolutions of the General Shareholders' Meeting of Beijing Perusal

 As for the Amended and Restated Equity Pledge Agreement executed on December 16, 2015 between the shareholders of Beijing Perusal Technology Co., Ltd. (the "Company") and Baidu Online Network Technology (Beijing) Co., Ltd., the general shareholders' meeting of the Company made a resolution unanimously as follows: